VincentDondain/xamarin-macios-wiki/iOS-Beta2/ModelIO-iOS-Beta2.md

   @property initializationValue
   @abstract Value to initialize the attribute to in the vertex buffer if no values
   @discussion This values of this vector will be set in attribute in the vertex
-@@ -246,9 +255,7 @@
- /*!
-  @class MDLVertexDescriptor
-  @abstract Describes the layout of vertex buffers in MDLMesh objects
-- @discussion
--
-- This object is a property of MDLMesh describing the current state of
-+ @discussion This object is a property of MDLMesh describing the current state of attributes and buffer layouts of the vertex buffers in the mesh.
-This must be immutable otherwise even small changes could cause the buffers to be out of sync with the layout described here.
-@@ -277,7 +284,7 @@

- /*!
-  @method addOrReplaceAttribute:
-- @abstract Replace any attribute with the same name, or add it if it does not
-+ @abstract Replace any attribute with the same name and time, or add it if it does not already exist.
-  */
- - (void)addOrReplaceAttribute:(nonnull MDLVertexAttribute*)attribute;

 ```